What is Mitigare?

 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
-An overdose of colchicine can be fatal.
+An overdose of Mitigare can be fatal.

 Overdose symptoms may include diarrhea, nausea, vomiting, stomach pain, muscle weakness, little or no urinating, numbness or tingling, weak pulse, slow heart rate, weak or shallow breathing, or fainting.

-Grapefruit and grapefruit juice may interact with colchicine and lead to unwanted side effects.
-Avoid the use of grapefruit products while taking colchicine.
+Grapefruit and grapefruit juice may interact with Mitigare and lead to unwanted side effects.
+Avoid the use of grapefruit products while taking this medicine.

-Many drugs can interact with colchicine, and some drugs should not be used together.
+Many drugs can interact with Mitigare, and some drugs should not be used together.
 This includes prescription and over-the-counter medicines, vitamins, and herbal products.
 Not all possible interactions are listed in this medication guide.
-Tell your doctor about all medicines you use, and those you start or stop using during your treatment with colchicine.
+Tell your doctor about all medicines you use, and those you start or stop using during your treatment with this medicine.
 Give a list of all your medicines to any healthcare provider who treats you.

 More about Mitigare (colchicine)